 Up to 4,000 individual species can co-exist on a single reef.Take Action ↓

-From seahorses and starfish to oysters and octopi, coral reefs teem with life.
-In fact, over 25% of all sea life comes to the reef to feed, breed, or just breathe, which is rather incredible considering coral reefs only cover about 0.2% of the seafloor.
-Because of their immeasurable biodiversity and productivity, coral reefs are nicknamed the “rainforests of the sea,” even though 32 of the 34 recognized animal Phyla can be found on reefs, compared to the 9 Phyla found in tropical rainforests.
-These vibrant ocean metropolises are truly the foundation for life under the waves, and rightly so, as reefs themselves are alive.
+Over 25% of all sea life centers around reefs, which is rather incredible considering coral reefs only cover about 0.2% of the seafloor.
+Because of their immeasurable biodiversity and productivity, coral reefs are nicknamed the “rainforests of the sea.”
+These vibrant ocean metropolises are the foundation for life underwater, and rightly so, as reefs themselves are alive.

 “Coral reefs represent some of the world’s most spectacular beauty spots, but they are also the foundation of marine life: without them many of the sea’s most exquisite species will not survive.”Scheherazade Goldsmith

-All coral reefs started out as a single coral polyp— a tiny, soft animal like a mini jellyfish or anemone that gets its energy from the sun.
+All reefs started out as a single coral polyp— a soft, tiny animal that gets its energy from the sun.
 Guided by the sounds of marine life, thousands of floating polyps reunite on a nearby hard surface, together forming a coral colony.
 The coral reefs we see today are like living museums— the reflection of thousands of years of history.
-Australia’s 1,400 mile (2,300 km) long Great Barrier Reef began forming over 500,000 years ago and is actually the compilation of more than 2,900 individual reef colonies.
-Coral reefs are the oldest, largest, and most complex living systems on Earth.
 Many, like the Great Barrier Reef, are designated UNESCO World Heritage Sites because of their central role in so many global cultures and our collective natural heritage.